Bombay Mittai: Production

 The film was shot in various locations in Karnataka, including Chikamagaluru, Madikeri, Mangalore and Mysore.

 Soundtrack

-Naveen Kumar wrote the song "Chaliyagtide", which reused the title theme of Aashiqui 2.
+Naveen Kumar wrote the song "Chaliyagtide" reused the title theme of Aashiqui 2.
 The song is one minute long and was used for film promotion, however it was not included in the official soundtrack.

 Release

-The film was released on 15 May 2015 by Bahar Films.
+The film was released on 15 May 2015.

 A Telugu version of the movie was released in 2017 by Bhimavaram Talkies.

 Reception

 Sunayana Suresh of The Times of India gave the film a rating of 3.5 stars, writing that "The story is crisp, has a lot of fun moments, and easily works in the 'timepass' movie genre".
+S. Viswanath of Deccan Herald wrote that "With a pleasant music score by Veer Samarth, and colourful cinematography, the film is a true entertainer and one for the family.
+Kudos to Chandramohan".
+A critic from Filmibeat wrote that "Bombay Mittai could have been even more sweeter if the filmmakers concentrated more on script and the screenplay.
+Bombay Mittai is a one-time watch".